The What, Why, and How of Process Mapping

 • Minute Read

-Operational risk includes people risk, technology risk, external event risk, and process risk.
+Operational risk includes process, process, people, and external event risks.
 In this article, let's talk about process risk and how to reduce these risks through process mapping.

-When employees leave organizations, these entities may loose daily operational knowledge.
-You know.
+When employees leave organizations, these entities may lose daily operational knowledge.
 The people that know how to get things done are now gone.
-And these organizations often lack process documentation.
-Furthermore, they fail to cross train other employees adequately.
+These organizations often lack process documentation.
+Furthermore, they fail to cross-train other employees adequately.

 So, who is impacted?
-Employees for sure.
-But most importantly, the customer is adversely impacted.
+Employees, for sure.
+But most importantly, the customer is adversely affected.

 More...